SnapperGPS/snappergps-pcb/README.md

 ## Acknowledgements

 [Amanda Matthes](https://github.com/amanda-matthes) owns the copyright of the current SnapperGPS logo/icon that is on the bottom layer silkscreen of the PCB.

+SnapperGPS was funded by an EPSRC IAA Technology Fund (D4D00010-BL14).
+Jonas Beuchert and Amanda Matthes are funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (DFT00350-DF03.01, DFT00350-DF03.05).